smartdataHQ/cxs-utils/schema/avro/README.md

 ### Defining New Schemas

--   **Namespace:** All schemas should belong to the `com.cxs.schema` namespace.
+-   **Namespace:** All schemas should belong to the `com.contextsuite.schema` namespace.
 -   **File Naming:** Schema files should be named descriptively using snake_case (e.g., `my_new_schema.avsc`).
 -   **Record Types:** Define data structures as `record` types.
 -   **Fields:**
     -   Use clear and descriptive names for fields.
     -   Provide a `doc` attribute for each field to explain its purpose.
     -   Specify appropriate Avro data types.
 For optional fields, use a union with `null` (e.g., `["null", "string"]`) and provide a `default: null` value.
-    -   For fields that reference other schemas, use the fully qualified name of the schema (e.g., `com.cxs.schema.AnotherSchema`).
+    -   For fields that reference other schemas, use the fully qualified name of the schema (e.g., `com.contextsuite.schema.AnotherSchema`).

 ### Compiling Schemas